ssp21/ssp21-spec/ssp21.md

 # Introduction

 Secure SCADA Protocol (SSP) is cryptographic wrapper designed to secure point-to-multipoint serial protocols, or to act as a security layer for new SCADA applications.
-It is intended to fill a gap where existing technologies like TLS are not applicable, require too much processing power or bandwidth.
+It is intended to fill a gap where existing technologies like TLS are not applicable, or require too much processing power or bandwidth.
 It can be used as a protocol agnostic bump in the wire (BitW) at outstation endpoints or as a bump in the stack (BitS) on the master or outstation.
+No provision is made for retrofitting masters with a BitW as masters can be much more easily upgraded than outstations.

 # Requirements

-The specification was designed and related protocols selected based on the following requirements.
+The following requirements guided the design of the specfication and the selection of appropriate companion standards.

 ## Basis of trust - "Utility PKI"

-All trust in the system will based on a Public Key Infrastructure (PKI) wholly controlled by the utility.
+All trust in the system are based on a Public Key Infrastructure (PKI) wholly controlled by the asset owner.
 A more efficient certificate format than [x509](https://tools.ietf.org/html/rfc5280) will be utilized by to reduce bandwidth consumption for low bit rate serial networks.
 Asymmetric key algorithms for key derivation and/or signing will use primitives substantially more efficient than RSA encryption.

 ## Asymmetric Certificate Revocation

 Master certificates (certificates that identify masters to outstations), will use a fast expiration scheme instead of explicit revocation.
 This works well in an operational environment where the utility has a reliable and isolated IP network between an online authority and multiple master stations.
 An intermediate authority private key can be used to periodically renew master certificates.
 Using CRLs with outstations is undesirable as outstation cannot reach them on a serial channel, and masters would have to push revocation notifications down to each endpoint and ensure that they arrive.
 Outstations would then have to persist these CRLs in non-volatile memory.
 This scheme requires that outstations have access to an out-of-band time synchronization mechanism such as GPS, local NTP via GPS in a substation, or WWVB.
 Alternatively, over TCP networks, outstations could check an online CRL.